Skip to main content

 • zen-agent handles enrollment, heartbeats, and configuration sync

 The edge plane is the only component that has direct access to your private services.
-Everything else stays outside your cluster boundary.
+Everything else stays outside your network boundary.

 Independence Guarantees